yiapou13/zsun/message exchange/README.md

-A simple implementation of a message exchange server.
+A simple implementation of a message exchange server, where it can handle multiple clients at the same time.